New Bait & Tackle shop in Sterling - FISHEADS -

 at 2193 Stevenson Drive in Springfield 62703 just a mile west from the lake dam.

 NEWTON LAKE - 16-17 miles southeast of Effingham off Route 33.

 -- This Report by the Newton Lake State Fish & Wildlife Area:

 - Bass were FAIR on plastics and deep diving crankbaits with some on topwater around shore cover in mornings.

-- Bluegills were FAIR-SLOW and small on waxies and red worms
+- Bluegills were SLOW-FAIR with mostly small fish on wax worms and red worms

 POWERTON LAKE - One mile south of Pekin off Route 29 along Manito Blacktop.